Quantum-Accelerators/quacc/docs/user/settings.md

 ### Using a YAML File

 If you are planning to modify parameters for most of your calculations, the easiest way is to create a YAML file with custom settings.
-For instance, it might look something like the following if you wanted to modify the `SCRATCH_DIR`, `GZIP_FILES`, and `CREATE_UNIQUE_WORKDIR` settings for all your workflows.
+For instance, it might look something like the following if you wanted to modify the `WORKFLOW_ENGINE`, `SCRATCH_DIR`, and `CREATE_UNIQUE_WORKDIR` settings for all your workflows.

 ```yaml title="quacc.yaml"
 WORKFLOW_ENGINE: covalent # (1)!